Office Properties Income Trust (NASDAQ:OPI) Updates Q4 2022 Earnings Guidance

 Analyst Upgrades and Downgrades

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in OPI.
-MetLife Investment Management LLC increased its stake in shares of Office Properties Income Trust by 56.7% in the 1st quarter.
-MetLife Investment Management LLC now owns 26,352 shares of the company’s stock worth $678,000 after purchasing an additional 9,535 shares in the last quarter.
-Hsbc Holdings PLC increased its position in shares of Office Properties Income Trust by 47.4% during the first quarter.
-Hsbc Holdings PLC now owns 23,876 shares of the company’s stock worth $619,000 after acquiring an additional 7,673 shares during the period.
-BNP Paribas Arbitrage SA boosted its stake in Office Properties Income Trust by 53.4% in the second quarter.
-BNP Paribas Arbitrage SA now owns 30,709 shares of the company’s stock valued at $613,000 after acquiring an additional 10,692 shares in the last quarter.
-Raymond James & Associates lifted its stake in shares of Office Properties Income Trust by 12.3% during the first quarter.
-Raymond James & Associates now owns 20,748 shares of the company’s stock worth $534,000 after buying an additional 2,266 shares during the period.
-Finally, FMR LLC raised its holdings in shares of Office Properties Income Trust by 2,109.0% during the second quarter.
-FMR LLC now owns 26,618 shares of the company’s stock worth $531,000 after purchasing an additional 25,413 shares during the last quarter.
-76.82% of the stock is owned by institutional investors.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in OPI.
+Invesco Ltd. increased its stake in Office Properties Income Trust by 40.2% in the first quarter.
+Invesco Ltd. now owns 1,478,889 shares of the company’s stock valued at $38,052,000 after acquiring an additional 424,364 shares during the period.
+State Street Corp grew its stake in Office Properties Income Trust by 11.7% during the first quarter.
+State Street Corp now owns 3,188,146 shares of the company’s stock worth $82,031,000 after buying an additional 333,567 shares during the last quarter.
+Millennium Management LLC grew its stake in Office Properties Income Trust by 1,507.4% during the second quarter.
+Millennium Management LLC now owns 169,838 shares of the company’s stock worth $3,388,000 after buying an additional 159,272 shares during the last quarter.
+Vanguard Group Inc. grew its stake in Office Properties Income Trust by 1.2% during the first quarter.
+Vanguard Group Inc. now owns 8,055,780 shares of the company’s stock worth $207,276,000 after buying an additional 95,828 shares during the last quarter.
+Finally, AQR Capital Management LLC grew its stake in Office Properties Income Trust by 75.9% during the second quarter.
+AQR Capital Management LLC now owns 203,436 shares of the company’s stock worth $4,059,000 after buying an additional 87,768 shares during the last quarter.
+Institutional investors own 76.82% of the company’s stock.

 About Office Properties Income Trust